garrandall/popular-music-data/tracks/ta-da-lil--mo.md

 Some supermarket clerk is visiting our house
 Each day when I'm at work
 I just can't believe you had the nerve
-There'll be no more~~
+There'll be no more
 No more kisses
 We won't be makin' love
-I'm tired of your SH - IT
+I'm tired of your shit
 I had enough
 If I had three wishes you'd see me close my eyes
-Real tight and concentrate like 1,2,3'
+Real tight and concentrate like 1, 2, 3
 And ta da

-Repeat Chorus

-Verse 2:
 See one of us has got to go
 It's gonna be you cause it's my condo
 See the two of us can't be up in here